dgis/xsddiagram/ReadMe.txt

 version 0.17 (2013-12-xx)
 - Add CSV and TXT output rendering following the Christian's idea.
+- Log errors in the standard error console (when launched via command line).

 version 0.16 (2013-01-23)
 - Fix an issue to prevent the cylcles in the imported files.